joahking/bcn_api_talk/bcn_api_talk.md

 ## so...
 API design

 outside

 * URLs, they are the API, REST
-* resources design: xml, json (should be the same throughtout the API)
+* resources design: xml, json (should be the same throughout the API)
 * versions, they aid you at changing
 * pagination (speed)
 * light responses (speed)